zoefapp/zoefapp-website/src/content/blog/2023-03/world.en.md

   - law
 translationCode: 2023-03/world
 ---
-# Compensation for train delays as a student: What's the deal?

 **Did you know that as a student, you're entitled to compensation for train delays?
 Yes, you read that right!
 Even you can claim compensation when your train journey is delayed, despite traveling for free with public transpo**rt.